-amounts of choice as they enter higher grades.
-Our empirical strategy will test how private schools are affected by the geographically closest public schools.
-The extent to which students attend schools very close to their homes will determine how concentrated the direct enrollment effect is and how likely we are to pick it up in our analysis.
-Public elementary students typically (65%) attend their local ("zoned") school.
-A minority of students opt for other schools, usually when a sibling attends another school or if a school has unused capacity.
+20Public elementary students typically (65%) attend their local ("zoned") school while a minority of students opt for other schools.
 Even though 35% of elementary students do not attend their zoned school, 88% attend a school in their subdistrict.
 Middle school students are afforded more options in most subdistricts, with 58% of students attending a school other than their "zoned" middle school and 19% attending a school outside of their subdistrict.
 By high school, students have choice across many schools, and 74% attend schools outside their subdistricts.
-Students apply to high schools by ranking schools according to their preferences, and the selective public high schools rank the applicants.
-NYC then runs a centralized matching system that assigns students to schools.
+Students apply to high schools by ranking schools, and the selective public high schools rank the applicants.
+NYC runs a centralized matching system that assigns students to schools.